Ink Review #2870: Ferris Wheel Press Emerald Gardens

 Comparison Swabs:

-Nutmeg is warmer than Wearingeul Othello.
-Click here to see the brown inks together.
+Salud is lighter than Diamine Bucks Fizz.
+Click here to see the orange inks together.

 Longer Writing:

-I used a Pelikan M200 Gold Marbled with a medium nib on a Taroko Enigma notebook.
+I used a Lamy Safari with a medium nib on a Taroko Enigma notebook.
 The ink has an average flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.